BHANUVENKATGALLA/credit-card-fraud/README.md

 data[['transaction_amount', 'time', 'numerical_feature1', 'numerical_feature2']] = scaler.fit_transform(data[['transaction_amount', 'time', 'numerical_feature1', 'numerical_feature2']])

 # Now the data is explored, missing values are handled, outliers are removed, and numerical variables are scaled.
-# You can proceed to the next tasks.